Radhika-Keni/Radhika-Keni/README.md

 A coder by design , I believe in embracing change and adopting technology agnosticism.

-I have about 9 years of professional experience in software development & leading development teams primarily in the Microservices development domain.
+I have about 9 years of professional experience in software development & leading development teams primarily in microservices development for business application integration.
 Post this stint , I decided to pursue higher education and obtained a Post Graduate Degree in Artificial Intelligence & Machine Learning (with a Major in AI Vision) , in 2022.
 (Areas of interest :  Surveillance Automation with AI , Medical Imaging Diagnosis with AI)

 👯👯👯